barmiel4/Simple3DEngine/README.md

 # Simple3DEngine

 ## About the project
 Simple 3D engine capable of loading and rendering wireframe 3D models in perspective.
 It uses c++ and simple graphics library called SFML.
-Math is handeled mostly by a basic math library allowing for operations on 4D vectors and 4x4 matricies.
+Math is handeled by custom math library allowing for operations on 4D vectors and 4x4 matricies.
 Engine, by default renders the famous utah teapot, rotating around the up-axis.

 ### Features
   * Operations on vectors and matrices